On this page

 Your doctor or nurse will only offer treatment if they are sure the cells are very abnormal and there is a risk of cancer developing.

 Cervical intra-epithelial neoplasia (CIN) is a term that describes the most common type of abnormal cells found during colposcopy.

 CIN is graded by how deep the cell changes go into the surface of the cervix:

-Cells showing CIN 1 will often return to normal without any treatment at all.
-You will have further screening tests or colposcopies to check the cells have improved.
+CIN 1 means one third of the thickness of the cervical surface layer is affected by abnormal cells.
+This will often return to normal without any treatment at all.
+You will have further cervical smear tests or colposcopies to check the cells have improved.
 If these tests show the CIN 1 is not improving, you may be offered treatment.

 We have more information about CIN.